-I chose for my challenge to update the Mudroom/Laundry space at our Lake house.
-You can see the design plan from week 1 here.
 After our very rough week 2, we took a step back to regroup.
 I am happy to announce our Laminate Cabinets are repainted a stunning Navy and are looking great!
 We have also started working on the Rope accent wall.
-I think I am beginning to see a light at the end of the tunnel!
+I think I am beginning to see the light at the end of the tunnel!

-For this 3rd week it has been all about the Accent Wall.
+For this 3rd week, it has been all about the Accent Wall.
 I knew from the beginning I wanted to bring in some sort of texture.
 The space is small but has 13 ft ceilings.
-Texture will add some warmth to the room.
-Because we already have a vertical wood wall and a skinny wood wall in this house any type of wood accent walls were out.
+The texture will add some warmth to the room.
+Because we already have a vertical wood wall and a skinny wood wall in this house, any type of wood accent walls were out.
 I also felt I wanted to add a very causal nod towards the nautical.
-So with texture in mind I began to search.
-Then one day while traveling in the UK, I was googling ideas for accent walls and found this wallpaper on a UK decor site by a company called Direct Wallpapers.
+So with texture in mind, I began to search.
+One day, while traveling in the UK, I was googling ideas for accent walls and found this wallpaper on a UK decor site by a company called Direct Wallpapers.

-We decided to attach the rope horizontally after realizing it would be much easier to install the 5.5 ft x 13 ft wall in sections.
-We secured the rope to 1/4 inch plywood (cut into 4.5 ft wide ft x 4 ft high) with my very favorite tool a GLUE GUN.
+After deciding to attach the rope horizontally after realizing it would be much easier to install the 5.5 ft x 13 ft wall in sections.
+We secured the rope to 1/4 inch plywood (cut into 4.5 ft wide ft x 4 ft high) with my very favorite tool, a GLUE GUN.

 1. The ends of the rope fray easily.
-So we wrapped the ends with electrical tape prior to cutting.
-For each cut.
+So we wrapped the ends with electrical tape before cutting for each cut.
 We used a PVC pipe cutter to cut the rope.
 Thanks for that suggestion Home Depot!

-2. We applied hot glue to the ends of the rope after cutting to prevent fraying once the electrical tape was removed.
+2. We applied hot glue to the rope’s ends after cutting to prevent fraying once the electrical tape was removed.